Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Generate airfoil polar data (CL, CD, CM vs alpha) using database or advanced methods.'
-This specifies the verb ('generate'), resource ('airfoil polar data'), and output format.
-However, it doesn't explicitly differentiate from sibling tools like 'get_airfoil_database' or 'wing_vlm_analysis', which might also provide aerodynamic data.
+The description clearly states 'Generate airfoil polar data (CL, CD, CM vs alpha) using database or advanced methods', providing a specific verb ('generate'), resource ('airfoil polar data'), and the coefficients involved.
+It distinguishes from sibling tools like 'get_airfoil_database' (retrieval) and 'wing_vlm_analysis' (3D wing analysis) by focusing on 2D polar generation.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.